10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 ### Version Control

-At 10up we use Git except when interacting with WordPress.com VIP (SVN).
+At 10up we use [Git](http://git-scm.com) except when interacting with WordPress.com VIP where we use [SVN](https://subversion.apache.org/).
 We encourage people to use the command line for interacting with Git.
 GUI’s are permitted, but will not be supported internally.

 ### Command Line Tools